Various

 some

-netsurfers do not realise that this website has a total of 71+ files.
+netsurfers do not realise that this website has a total of 71+ files and has been updated as well.

-Please navigate around the website to that extent to ensure you get
+Please navigate around the entire website to that extent to ensure that you get

 October 2005: Major new citation of The Blackheath Connection: In Tom Keneally, The Commonwealth of Thieves: The Sydney Experiment.
 Milson's Point, NSW, Random House, 2005.
 (Now hear this, Australian film industry, why not make a movie from this book as soon as possible??
 Hmmm?? – Dan Byrnes!)